syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-orm/dapper.md

 # Connecting SQL Server to Syncfusion Angular Grid Using Dapper

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid supports binding data from SQL Server using the lightweight **Dapper** micro‑ORM.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid supports binding data from SQL Server using the lightweight **Dapper** micro‑ORM.
 This modern approach provides a simpler, more direct alternative where raw SQL control is preferred.

 ## What is Dapper?